Labor Department Sues Oracle For Paying White Men More

 Those are not mutually exclusive options...

+Does not matter.
+The end result will be ORMs (Asian and White Males) fired to make room for URMs, primarily women, and African Americans.

-So Oracle discriminated (Score:3, Funny)
+So Oracle discriminated (Score:2, Funny)

 Against Asians, but at the same time, on different aspect, against everyone else in favor of Asians.